UkiDLucas/ADAS_AD_System_Architecture/ADAS AD System Architecture - Uki D Lucas .md

 ## What is function of a System Architect?

-The System Architect's job is to ensure that the whole system, including hardware, peripherals, software, Human-Machine Interfaces (HMI), remote services, as well manufacturing, **delivers a product that functions well when combined together**.
+The System Architect's job is to ensure that the parts of the system, including hardware, peripherals, software, Human-Machine Interfaces (HMI), remote services, as well manufacturing, **delivers a product that functions well as a whole**.
 The System Architect may not know the details of implementation of a particular component, but should investigate if that component would function well in the final product.
-The System Architect usually provides data flow, module-interaction-level diagrams and system requirements specifications (SRS) from which the user experience (UX) experts, mechanical, electronic and software architects can design their particular domains.
+The System Architect usually analyses data flows, creates high-level interaction diagrams and system requirements specifications (SRS) from which the user experience (UX) experts, mechanical, electronic and software architects can design their particular domains.